open-formulieren/open-forms/patches/README.md

 # Patches

 This directory contains patches for third party code that has not been or won't ever be applied, but are required for Open Forms to properly function.
-They are included the docker image through the `Dockerfile` instructions.
+They are included in the docker image through the `Dockerfile` instructions.

 ## Django-yubin